Mo-waleed/Mo-waleed/README.md

 - 👋 Hi, I’m @Mo-waleed
 - 👀 I’m interested in front end developer
 - 🌱 I’m currently learning angular
-- 📫 You ca contact me through the links on the page
+- 📫 You can contact me through the links on the page

 <!---
 Mo-waleed/Mo-waleed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.